Introducing a program of research on the impact of College for America

 Click to Navigate

-Guided by this vision, we work directly with employers to offer our degree programs to their employees.
+Guided by this vision, our Workforce Partnerships Team works directly with employers to offer our degree and certificate programs to their employees.
 Our employer partners help us to ensure our offerings are relevant to the needs of the labor market, and support our students as they reach their academic and personal goals.
-A College for America partnership is designed to support strategic workforce development: resulting in higher employee engagement, retention, and performance.
+A partnership with us is designed to support strategic workforce development resulting in higher employee engagement, retention, and performance.

 The future of higher education is in models that are relentless in pursuing greater outcomes for more learners.
-Please join us here to continue the conversation!
+Please partner with us to continue the conversation!

 100% believe they’re as likely or more likely to retain College for America students, with 10% reporting they are much more likely.